LizaGS/LizaGS/README.md

 - 👯 I’m looking for a new job.

-- 💬 Ask me about **react, Redux, Chakra, SQL, MongoDb, Node, Express**
+- 💬 Ask me about **React.js, Redux, Chakra, SQL, MongoDb, Node, Express**
 - 📫 Reach me at **lizaggs@gmail.com**
-- 👨‍💻 All of my projects are available at [LizaGS](https://LizaGS.github.io)
+- 👨‍💻 All of my projects are available at [LizaGS](https://lizags.vercel.app/)
 - ⚡ Fun fact **Coffee tastes way better than Tea | Change my mind!**

 <h3 align="left">Connect with me:</h3>